This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase.

 Can’t decide on a flavor?
 Sample a bunch with the waffle cone flight.

-- Click here for in-depth information about things to do in San Diego with kids.
+- 16 things to do with kids in San Diego

 - For places to stay in San Diego check out Bahia Resort.
 Or here are other places to stay in San Diego.

 - If you plan on visiting several San Diego attractions, get yourself a San Diego Go Attraction Pass.
 You can build your own pass based upon what you want to see and do.
 It will save you money!

 I know you are sad to leave such a cool place like San Diego.
 But don’t be.
 You are in for a treat in Orange County – sweet and refreshing, just like the fruit.